openSUSE:Build Service Debian builds

 Providing different configurations for different distro versions

-In order to use different configurations for multiple Debian or Ubuntu versions, you have to use the alternative method of creating the Debian package.
-The .dsc files should be named in a similar manner to the scheme for alternative .spec files for RPM based distros, i.e. projectName-repository.dsc , .
+To use different configurations for multiple Debian or Ubuntu versions on OBS, you need to specify multiple .dsc files.
+They should be named in a similar manner to the scheme for alternative .spec files for RPM based distros, i.e. projectName-repository.dsc.
 Different .dsc files can refer to different source tarballs if necessary.

 Example: